MENU

 Mateo, a spider monkey who has participated in Florida Tech behavioral research

-Beyond our partnership with Brevard Zoo, the undergraduate psychology Roach Lab enables students to design and run independent research studies.
+Beyond our partnership with Brevard Zoo, the undergraduate psychology Roach Lab offers a simple yet powerful model for studying fundamental behavior.
+Students can also design and conduct independent research studies in the Roach Lab.

-These research opportunities—uncommon at the undergraduate level—provide essential experience and skills for advancing in animal behavior, helping our students stand out as true professionals in the field.
+The research opportunities available to undergraduate students at Florida Tech are truly outstanding.
+These opportunities provide essential experience and skills for advancing in animal behavior, helping our students stand out as true professionals in the field.

 Learn more about Animal Behavior and Cognition at Florida Tech on the website.